Panama Gaming Control Board · Overview

 - Sub-License Annual Fee: $20,000

 We have to say that the Panama Gaming Control Board does not hold the same respect and value as some of the rest gambling regulators.
-That is even more evident when you take into account that most of the companies gravitate towards Curacao and Malta licensing.
+That is even more evident when you take into account that most of the companies gravitate towards UKGC and MGA licensing.
 This is mostly due to the several high-profile scandals in the past involving UltimateBet.
-Moreover, there were accusations of illegal-practices, payout issues and cheating.
-All of this negative connotations are the main reason why this licensing body is not taken as serious.
-However, must say that in the past years more and more positive reviews emerge, concerning improvements.
+Moreover, there were accusations of illegal practices, payout issues and cheating.
+All of these negative connotations are the main reason why this licensing body is not taken as seriously.
+However, we have to say that in the past years, more and more positive reviews have emerged about this regulator, pointing out plenty of improvements.
 We leave it to time to see how things will develop with the PGCB.